Welcome to Poland!

 Other leading university cities include, but are not limited to Wrocław, Poznań, Gdańsk and Toruń, the UNESCO World Heritage gothic town filled with academic vibes, where famous astronomer Nicolaus Copernicus was born.

-Fees at public and non-public HEIs are established by the institution itself under the condition that they cannot be lower than the costs of education process.
-The tuition fees range from 2,300 USD to 7,000 USD per year and depend on the institution and study programme (for MBA programmes: about 9,300-14,000 USD per year).
+Fees at public and non-public HEls are established by the institution itself under the condition that they can not be lower than the costs of education process.
+The tuition fees range from EUR 2000–6000 per year and depend on the institution and study program (for MBA programs: about EUR 8000–12000 per year).

 Here, we give you reasons why Poland should own the first place of your destination country list for study.
 Tradition: Longstanding traditions in the higher education sector, with the first university in Poland founded in 1364.
 With a history dating back which Poland already teaching students for over 650 years, Poland’s cultural heritage is incredibly rich.